-This policy, required forms, and other information are available on Pacifica's website at http://www.pacifica.edu/Disability-Services.aspx.
+This policy, required forms, and other information are available on Pacifica's website.

 Mission

 The mission of Disability Services is to collaborate with and empower students who have disabilities in order to coordinate support services and programs that enable equal access to the educational experience at Pacifica.